-Financial instruments which potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments and accounts receivable.
+Financial instruments which potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, shortterm investments, and accounts receivable.
 The Company maintains its cash and cash equivalents with high-credit quality financial institutions.
 At times, such amounts may exceed federally insured limits.

-As of June 30, 2013, four customers accounted for over 10% each of the Company's accounts receivable: 34%, 27%, 19%, and 11% (for definition of the Company's customers, see Note 2, Summary of Significant Accounting Policies, under concentration of major customers).
-At December 31, 2012, four customers accounted for over 10% each of the Company's accounts receivable: 31%, 27%, 16% and 15%.
-Revenues are primarily derived from major wholesalers which generally have significant cash resources and as such the risk from concentration of credit is considered acceptable.
-Allowances for doubtful accounts receivable are maintained based on historical payment patterns, aging of accounts receivable and actual write-off history.
-As of June 30, 2013 and December 31, 2012, no allowances for doubtful accounts were deemed necessary by the Company on its accounts receivable.
+As of September 30, 2013, three customers each accounted for over 10% of the Company's accounts receivable: 34%, 26%, and 19% (for definition of the Company's customers, see Note 2, Summary of Significant Accounting Policies, under concentration of major customers).
+At December 31, 2012, four customers each accounted for over 10% of the Company's accounts receivable: 31%, 27%, 16% and 15%.
+Revenues are primarily derived from major wholesalers, which generally have significant cash resources and as such the risk from concentration of credit is considered acceptable.
+Allowances for doubtful accounts receivable are maintained based on historical payment patterns, aging of accounts receivable, and actual write-off history.
+As of September 30, 2013 and December 31, 2012, no allowances for doubtful accounts were deemed necessary by the Company on its accounts receivable.